-Spruce and Cedar are the two most common woods used for making acoustic guitars.
+Spruce and Cedar are the two most common kinds of wood used for making acoustic guitars.
 There are many models of theses guitars all with a noticeable top.
-The quality of the wood is the similar with the difference coming in the way they both sound.
+The quality of the wood is similar with the difference coming in the way they both sound.
 Spruce tends to sound brighter and clearer while Cedar is warmer and direct.
 Spruce can be classified as a German sound while Cedar has more of a Spanish sound to it.

 Types of Spruces

 European or German Spruce: This types of Spruce has been used for decades to make the best Spruce-topped guitars.
 Due to its poor availability today, guitars made if it is expensive and hard to find.

 Engelmann Spruce: This appears as a white creamy colored wood.
 It is characterized by its unique mellow sound produced by a guitar made of it.

 Sitka Spruce: Is a standard wood for steel string guitars.
 It is readily available in the world and is even used in making classical guitars.